Injabie3/lui-cogs-v3/README.md

 - `afterhours`: An SFU Anime Discord-specific cog used to add special exceptions.
 It is used in tandem with the `tempchannels` cog.
 Its usage is limited outside the scope of this guild.
+- `catgirl`: A v3 port of my previous catgirl cog on v2.
+Needs refactoring.
+Adding new images requires backend console access.
 - `rss`: An RSS feed poster.
 Requires backend console access.
 - `smartreact`: A v3 port of smartreact from flapjax/FlapJack-Cogs.
 There is probably a v3 port from the original author.